devhart/divvy/README.md

 ## Tech Stack

-__Angular__ - Selected because the group is prioritizing readability & easy debugging.
+### Server
+  - __Node__ - v6.3.0
+  - __Sequelize__ - ORM for defining app data relationships and managing queries.
+  - __Express__ - Server with convenient routing and large collection of middleware packages to handle requests.

+### Client
+  - __Angular__ - MV* framework to build readable, maintainable, and testable client interface to our app.
 The app may be reviewed by another group as a legacy project.

-__Sequelize__ - Selected to define app data relationships.
+### Development tools
-__Gulp__ - Selected to automate & simplify long processes.
+  - __Gulp__ - Task runner to automate and simplify development, build, and deployment processes.
-__Express__ - Selected to assist with server-side routing.

 ## Table of Contents